jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 ## The Hartree (without Fock) method and simplified notation

-A major problem of the SE is the fact that the wavefunction (in general) have too many variable (we have three spacial variable per electron) and there is no simple way of separating them.
+A major problem of the SE is the fact that the wavefunction (in general) has too many variables (we have three spacial variables per electron) and there is no simple way of separating them.
 In the Hartree (without Fock) method we allow for some separation of variables by restricting our wavefunction to be described as a product (Hartree-product) of one-electron wavefunctions (orbitals):

 $$
 \\